JDLeongomez/JDL_website/content/en/authors/angie-alejandra-lozano/_index.md

 ## **Research project**

-*Percepción de sociosexualidad a partir de voces, rostros, y rostros y voces* [Perception of sociosexuality from voices, faces, and faces and voices]
+*¿Somos capaces de detectar qué tan sociosexual es una persona a partir de su voz y/o su rostro?* [Are we able to detect the sociosexual orientation of a person from their voice and/or face?]

 Universidad El Bosque, 2021-2022